AIO_READ(2) System Calls Manual AIO_READ(2)

 []

-The aio_read() system call is not supported.
+The aio_read() and aio_readv() system calls are not supported.

-The following conditions may be synchronously detected when the aio_read() system call is made, or asynchronously, at any time thereafter.
+The following conditions may be synchronously detected when the aio_read() or aio_readv() system call is made, or asynchronously, at any time thereafter.
 If they are detected at call time, aio_read() returns -1 and sets errno appropriately.
 Otherwise, the aio_return() system call must be called.
 It will return -1; aio_error() must then be called to determine the actual value that would have been returned in errno.

 []